Home » Data Sources » USGS Earth Explorer: Download Free Landsat Imagery

 Step 2.
 Select your data to download in the “Data Sets” tab

 The Datasets tab answers the question: What satellite or aerial imagery are you looking for?
-The USGS Earth Explorer remote sensing datasets are plentiful: aerial imagery, AVHRR, commercial imagery, digital elevation models, Landsat, LiDAR, MODIS, Radar, and more.
+The USGS Earth Explorer remote sensing datasets are plentiful: aerial imagery, AVHRR, commercial imagery, DEM, Landsat, LiDAR, MODIS, Radar, and more.

 landsat collection